-At the University of Pittsburgh, Dr. Steven Little is the Chairman of the Department of Chemical and Petroleum Engineering and is the William Kepler Whiteford Endowed Professor in the Departments of Chemical and Petroleum Engineering, Bioengineering, Immunology, Ophthalmology, and Pharmaceutical Sciences.
+At the University of Pittsburgh, Dr. Steven Little is a Distinguished Professor, the Chairman of the Department of Chemical and Petroleum Engineering, and the William Kepler Whiteford Endowed Professor in the Departments of Chemical and Petroleum Engineering, Bioengineering, Immunology, Ophthalmology, and Pharmaceutical Sciences.
 Dr. Little joined the McGowan Institute in 2006 after receiving his PhD from the Massachusetts Institute of Technology.

 Researchers in Dr. Little’s Lab focus upon therapies that are biomimetic in that they replicate the biological function and interactions of living entities using synthetic systems.
 The areas of study include bioengineering, chemistry, chemical engineering, ophthalmology, and immunology.
 The health issues addressed include autoimmune disease, battlefield wounds, cancer, ocular diseases, and transplantation.
 Some of the ongoing research projects in the lab include: Mimicking Biological Structure and Behavior Using Polymers, Treatments for Inflammatory Diseases that Restore Immunological Homeostasis, Sequential Delivery of Growth Factors for Regeneration of Tissues, and Thermo-gelling Eye Drops for the Delivery of Ophthalmic Therapies.
 Dr. Little currently has 15 issued patents and pending patent applications.